-Muslim Americans whose opinions are available on the web include Dr. Maher Hathout, senior advisor of the Muslim Public Affairs Council, Imam Mohammad Majid, President of ISNA, Dr. Muzammil Siddiqi, President of the IFCN, Dr. Sherman Jackson, Professor of Islamic studies at USC, Malik Mujahid, founder of Sharia 101 project, Shaykh Mokhtar Maghraoui a foundation scholar for Al-Madina Institute, Dr. Ahmadullah Siddiqi, Professor Media Studies at the University of Illinois, Macomb, Imam Mohamed Abdul Aziz of Salam Islamic Center in Sacramento and Dr. Nejatullah Siddiqi, a renowned world economist and many others.
-By and large, they define Shariah through its objectives.
+Muslim Americans whose opinions are available on the web are Dr. Maher Hathout, senior advisor of the Muslim Public Affairs Council, Imam Mohammad Majid, President of ISNA, Dr. Muzammil Siddiqi, President of the IFCN, Dr. Sherman Jackson, Professor of Islamic studies at USC, Malik Mujahid, founder of Sharia 101 project, Shaykh Mokhtar Maghraoui a foundation scholar for Al-Madina Institute, Dr. Ahmadullah Siddiqi, Professor Media Studies at the University of Illinois, Macomb, Imam Mohamed Abdul Aziz of Salam Islamic Center in Sacramento and Dr. Nejatullah Siddiqi, a renowned world

 Dr. Maher Hathout outlines the five principles upon which Shariah is based: preservation of life; preservation and freedom of religion; preservation of mind and intellect, including freedom of conscience and thought; preservation of lineage and family; preservation of ownership.

 Dr. Nejatullah Siddiqi devoted an entire book on the Objectives of Shariah (Maqasid Shariah).
-He did not agree with those writers who insist on five categories of objectives mentioned by al-Ghazali, claiming that many other objectives come under them in one way or other.
-He suggested more objectives to be added besides and beyond the five mentioned above, such as honor and dignity of humankind, basic freedom, justice and equity, poverty alleviation, sustenance for all, social equality, bridging gap between the rich and the poor, peace and security, preservation of system, and cooperation at the world level.
-He supports his stand by various verses of the Qur'an and the sayings of the Prophet especially in dealing with the non-Muslims, role of women in the society and the challenges of globalization."
+He did not agree with those writers who insist on five categories of objectives mentioned by al-Ghazali, claiming that many other objectives come under them in one way or another.
+He suggested more objectives to be added beside and beyond the five mentioned above, such as honor and dignity of humankind, basic freedom, justice and equity, poverty alleviation, sustenance for all, social equality, bridging gap between the rich and the poor, peace and security, preservation of the system, and cooperation at the world level.
+He supports his stand by various verses of the Qur'an and the sayings of the Prophet especially in dealing with the non-Muslims,

 Dr. Siddiqi surveyed the history of the idea of Shariah objectives.
-To him, the concept of Shariah objectives has existed from the very beginning of Islamic history.
+For him, the concept of Shariah objectives has existed from the very beginning of Islamic history.
 But it was al-Juwayni (d.
 478/1085) who, first used the term, from whom his disciple al-Ghazali (d.
-505/1111) took it and divided it into five categories: Protection of religion, life, reason, progeny and property.
+505/1111) took it and divided it into five categories: Protection of religion, life, reason, progeny, and property.
 Ibn Taymiyah (d.
 728H/1328) introduced protection of dignity in place of progeny.
-He also argued that objectives should not be limited to the protection from haram (forbidden), but it should also include securing benefits.
-Thus, the number would not remain confined to five objectives.
-Ibn al-Qayyim followed the suit of his teacher, Ibn Taymiyah, and included justice among the objectives.
-The author examined the opinions of al-Shatibi (d.
-790/1389), Shah Wali Allah al- Dihlawi (d.
-1172/1763), as well as a quick survey of the contemporary literature.
+He also argued that objectives should not be limited to the protection from

 Malik Mujahid on his Shariah 101 website says, "to understand Shariah is to understand Islam.
 Criminalizing Shariah will criminalize the practice of Islam in America.
 Shariah is in some ways similar to the Jewish Halacha law or Catholic Canon Law, with similar historic roots but far less complex.
 Unlike Jewish Halacha law, which is practiced in Jewish American courts called Beth Din, there is no Muslim court system in the United States, nor is the Muslim community demanding this.
 Shariah is neither one nor static.
-Shariah is not one monolithic body or a codified book of comprehensive law.
+Shariah is not one monolithic body or a codified book of a comprehensive law.
 Shariah is based on the Qur'an and the teachings of Prophet Muhammad, but not all of Shariah is God's word.
 A good part of Shariah is made up of human contributions.
-There are literally hundreds and thousands of books written in the last 1,400 years, in multiple languages in places as diverse as Timbuktu in Africa to Bukhara in Central Asia, with millions of opinions, judicial reviews, etc. on various issues.
-Together, they form the body of Shariah and Shariah continues to evolve."
+There are literally hundreds and thousands of books written in the last 1,400 years, in multiple languages in places as diverse as Timbuktu in Africa

 Abed Awad, a New Jersey-based attorney and an expert on Shariah who regularly handles cases that involve Islamic law in the US in as well as a member of the adjunct faculties at Rutgers Law School and Pace Law School wrote:

 "Shariah is more than simply "law" in the prescriptive sense.
-It is also a methodology through which a jurist engages the religious texts to ascertain divine will.
-As a jurist-made law, the outcome of this process of ascertaining divine will is called fiqh (positive law), which is the moral and legal anchor of a Muslim's total existence.
-Shariah governs every aspect of an observant Muslim's life.
-The Shariah juristic inquiry begins with the Qur'an and the Sunna.
-The Qur'an is the Muslim Holy Scripture - like the New Testament for Christians or the Old Testament for the Jews.
-The Sunna is essentially the prophetic example embodied in the sayings and conduct of the Prophet Mohammed.
+It is also a methodology through which a jurist engages the religious texts to ascertain the divine will.
+As a jurist-made law, the outcome of this process of ascertaining divine will is called

 á Shariah is not static.
 Its interpretations and applications have changed and continue to change over time.

 á There is no one thing called Shariah.
-A variety of Muslim communities exist, and each understands Shariah in its own way.
-No official document, such as the Ten Commandments, encapsulates Shariah.
+A variety of Muslim communities exist, and each understands Sharia in its own way.
+No official document, such as the Ten Commandments encapsulates Shariah.
 It is the ideal law of God as interpreted by Muslim scholars over centuries aimed toward justice, fairness and mercy.

 "The Shari'a is not restricted to the penal code; in our typology and classification, it is an element, a part of a global path, methodology and philosophy of life.
 To consider one element out of the context which gives it meaning is not only unfair but methodologically incorrect.
 The teachings of the Qur'an and the Sunna give shape to a complete way of life and this is, in fact, the Shari'a we are commanded to follow: from performing daily Prayers to defending social justice, from studying to smiling, from respecting nature to helping an animal."